astra-vision/MaterialPalette/README.md

 We provide an example (input image with user masks used for the pipeline figure).
 You can download it here: [**mansion.zip**](https://github.com/astra-vision/MaterialPalette/files/14619163/mansion.zip) (credits photograph:  [Max Rahubovskiy](https://www.pexels.com/@heyho/)).

-To help you get started with your own images, you should follow this simple data structure: one folder per inverted image, inside should be the input image (`.jpg`, `.jpeg`, or `.png`) and a subdirectory named `masks` containing the different region masks as `.png` (these **must all have the same aspect ratio** as the rgb image).
+To help you get started with your own images, you should follow this simple data structure: one folder per inverted image, inside should be the input image (`.jpg`, `.jpeg`, or `.png`) and a subdirectory named `masks` containing the different region masks as `.png` (these **must all have the same aspect ratio** as the RGB image).
 Here is an overview of our mansion example:
 ```
 ├── masks/
 │ ├── wood.png